 This collection contains material accumulated and generated by Richard Peabody, specifically during his tenure as founder, editor and publisher of Paycock Press (1976-1990).
 The collection primarily consists of reference material, such as community arts promotional literature and literary publications, in which some of Peabody's work appears and which he used as source material for his book.

 Also included in the collection is correspondence from contributing Gargoyle authors and artists and general correspondence from writers, who submitted their work for consideration in the publication.
-Graphics, negatives and page mechanicals document the production of Gargoyle and other Paycock Press publications, Administrative material generated in the course of business is included, as well.
+Graphics, negatives and page mechanicals document the production of Gargoyle and other Paycock Press publications, Administrative material generated in the course of business, and the Gargoyle Magazine website, are included as well.

 This collection is a valuable historical record of the publication process of a major literary magazine in the Washington DC area and is an excellent resource for information on literary organizations and cultural institutions during the 1970s and 1980s.